carnegie/table_pypsa/README.md

-# Table input for PyPSA
+# Table input and output for PyPSA

 ### Build a PyPSA network from an Excel table, also suitable for users with little programming experience